 Add the sugar, baking chocolate, evaporated milk, butter, and vanilla all at once.
 Cook until the sugar is completely dissolved, stirring occasionally.

 It is important that the icing does not boil and that you make sure that the sugar is completely dissolved and no grainy texture remains.

 Make the Batter

 Meanwhile, make the batter.
 Cream together the butter and sugar.
 Add the eggs all at once and beat until well incorporated.
 Add the flour and water alternately, beginning and ending with flour.
 (Note: the batter will appear to be curdled after each addition of water – this is normal.)
 Mix in the vanilla.

-Clean the pans, grease them and repeat baking.
-When second set of layers goes into the oven, begin icing the cake.
+Clean the pans, grease them, and repeat baking.
+When the second set of layers goes into the oven, begin icing the first set.

-When all layers have been stacked and iced, spread remaining icing over top and sides of the cake.
+When all the layers have been stacked and iced, spread the remaining icing over the top and sides of the cake.
 If the icing becomes thick, return the pan to very low heat until it returns to spreading consistency.